mmzsource/tankbattle/README.md

 - [X] endpoint to validate board-design (and explain what's wrong with it)
 - [ ] convert board-design to a game-world via the reset endpoint.
 Fallback: default world
-- [ ] currently validating string with \n ... could that be different? (file? vec-of-vec?)

 Furthermore: